Dr Ian Morrant leaves us on the 1st of August. It's been a pleasure having ...

 |Wednesday||Dr Bromly||Dr Bromly|

 Call reception on 01668 281740 to make an appointment or go online (see home page).
-You will be asked to give a brief description of your problem as not all problems need a face to face consultation with the GP.
+You will be asked to give a brief description of your problem so the doctor has an idea why you are coming and so that the receptionist can assess the urgency and give you the most appropriate time.
+Also not all problems need a face to face consultation with the GP and you may only need a telephone call.
 All urgent cases are seen on the day.
 If your condition is non-urgent, you can expect to see a GP within 2 working days or whenever suits you best.
 If you have more than one problem, please ask for a double appointment.

 See ‘Young People’ for appointment information for patients under 18.